luvolondon/fvtt-module-jitsiwebrtc/README.md

 * Fix a potential crash when the conference hasn't been loaded properly
 * Set the sending video constraint resolution for Jitsi servers that may not work when this isn't set

+v0.4.12
+* Improve logic around creating local a/v tracks to better handle when audio or video may not be available or enabled

 # License
 This Foundry VTT module is licensed under a Creative Commons Attribution 4.0 International License.